fenok/react-router-typesafe-routes/README.md

 function getTypeHint(schema: Schema): ParserHint {
     // This is the most tricky part.
-    // We determine if the schema type is assignable to string, number, boolean, or date.
-It can be optional ('undefined').
+    // We determine if the schema type is assignable to 'string', 'number', 'boolean', or 'date'.
-    // If so, we return the corresponding hint, and 'unknown' otherwise. return schema.type;
+    // If so, we return the corresponding hint, and 'unknown' otherwise.
+    // The type can also be optional ('undefined'). return schema.type;
 }